microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/04-Performance.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="4.1">4.1  Azure SQL performance capabilities</h2></a>

-In this section you will learn the performance capabilities of Azure SQL.
+Let's start by looking at some of the performance capabilities of Azure SQL as compared to SQL Server.

+Since Azure SQL Database and Managed Instance are based on the SQL Server database engine, most of the capabilities that come with SQL Server are also available with Azure SQL.
+There are a few capabilities that have an impact on the performance of your databases that you should consider when deploying and configuring Azure SQL including maximum capacities, indexes, In-Memory OLTP, partitions, SQL Server 2019 enhancements, and Intelligent Performance capabilities.

-### Memory, CPU, I/O capacities
+### Memory, CPU, and I/O capacities

-**Azure SQL Database**
+Choosing the right deployment and service tier for Azure SQL Database or Managed Instance can be important for performance.
+In second Module you learned about the various deployment options for Azure SQL.
+Consider these important maximum capacities as part of your deployment:

-Up to 128 vCores and 4TB Memory and 4TB Database (data).
+- Azure SQL Database can support up to 128 vCores, 4TB Memory, and a 4TB Database size.

-Hyperscale supports 100TB databases.
+- The Hyperscale deployment option supports up to 100TB databases.

-**Azure SQL Database Managed Instance**

-Up to 80 vCores, 400GB Memory, and 8TB Database (data)
+- Azure SQL Managed Instance can support up to 80 vCores, 400Gb Memory, and a 8TB Database size.

-The # of vCores and pricing tier also affects other resource capacities.
+- The # of vCores and service tier also affects other resource capacities (Ex. maximum transaction log rates)
+- Windows Job Objects are used to support certain resource limits such as memory.
+Use **sys.dm_os_job_object** to find true capacities for your deployment.

 Here are resources for you to review these capacities: